i Employment law framework

 II YEAR IN REVIEW

-The changes that have taken place in Spain’s employment legislation following the reform – which has been in force for around five years – were carried out with a view to providing an alternative to unemployment.
-Although some still criticise this reform on the grounds of the decrease in redundancy costs, what was intended and has largely been accomplished was to prevent dismissals.
-The knowledge that companies now have of these new mechanisms of internal flexibility makes them disregard prior measures which were far more damaging.
-In fact, had this Act been passed in 2007, countless job losses could have been avoided.
+The changes that have taken place in Spain’s employment legislation following the labour market reform of 2012 were carried out with a view to avoiding unemployment where possible.
+Although some still criticise this reform on the grounds of a decrease in redundancy costs, what was intended, and has largely been accomplished, was to prevent dismissals.
+The fact that companies now have these new mechanisms of internal flexibility makes them disregard prior measures that were far more damaging.
+In fact, had the labour reform occurred in 2007, countless job losses could have been avoided.

 Fortunately, this positive trend with regard to employment seems to be increasing according to the monthly data provided by the Ministry of Employment and Social Security, which reveals positive figures both in terms of the decrease of the unemployment rate and the increase of registrations with Social Security.
-As far as unemployment is concerned, from March to July 2016 unemployment was significantly reduced, and an employment rate of 18.91 per cent was registered in the third quarter of 2016.
+Unemployment was significantly reduced in 2017, and an employment rate of 16.4 per cent was registered in the third quarter of 2017.
 The data shows significant improvement in the employment market, and an unusual post-recession dynamism for Spain.

-It takes time for any major reform to show results, but it seems that consensus on the effectiveness of these changes has been achieved, Spain now being one of the countries in the eurozone where more jobs are created, while in other countries unemployment is still on the rise.
+It takes time for any major reform to achieve results, but the general consensus is that the proposed changes have been effected as Spain is now one of the countries in the eurozone where more jobs are being created, while elsewhere unemployment is still on the rise.

-Nonetheless, there is still much to be done, so the current challenge is the implementation of active employment policies, making training the focal point of such policies.
-In Germany, France and Italy, the recession has been solved by applying measures related to internal flexibility and a reduction in wages or working hours, instead of carrying out redundancies.
-This is what is specifically being pursued in Spain.
+Nonetheless, there is still much to be done, and the current challenge is the implementation of active employment policies, with training as the focal point of such policies.
+Germany, France and Italy pulled themselves out of recession by applying measures related to internal flexibility and a reduction in wages or working hours, instead of carrying out redundancies.
+This same approach is being pursued in Spain.

 III SIGNIFICANT CASES